-Crash story: Pando Moto Jeans vs Antelope
+Crash Test: Pando Moto Jeans vs Antelope

-I had time off from work to take before the end of the year and I was hungry for adventure, but wasn’t sure where to go.
-After some thinking I decided that new adventure was calling me: I was going to go on a solo motorcycle road trip in South Africa.
+“I had time off from work to take before the end of the year, and I was hungry for an adventure but wasn’t sure where to go.
+After some thinking, I decided to go on a solo motorcycle road trip in South Africa.”

-While I was prepping the trip, I remember coming across this rule; when riding in South Africa it’s “ATGATT: All The Gear, All The Time”.
-The hiking gear, I had.
-The motorcycle gear needed a bit of an upgrade mostly in the trouser department.
-I remember seeing a pair of Pandomoto Karl Devil jeans on a friend of mine on the last ride we did and they looked sweet, so I did my research on what was on the market and ordered them in a heartbeat.
-A few days later, the jeans arrived and I was ready to go.
+“I had the hiking gear.
+But the motorcycle gear needed a bit of an upgrade, especially in the trousers department.
+I remembered seeing a pair of Pando Moto Karl Devil jeans on a friend of mine and thought they looked pretty sweet, so I ordered them in a heartbeat.
+A few days later, the jeans had arrived and I was ready to go.”

 Twisty dirt roads